7 Numbers Show How Dire Climate Change Got This Decade

 Get our top news delivered to your inbox every morning, Monday to Friday.
 Newsletters may offer personalized content or advertisements.
 Privacy Policy

-While reports for 2019 won’t be released until early next year, this year has already experienced several record-breaking months.
-This June, July and September were the hottest June, July and September ever recorded on Earth.
+While reports for 2019 won’t be released until early in 2020, this year has already experienced several record-breaking months.
+June, July and September were the hottest June, July and September ever recorded on Earth.

 Four of the five largest wildfires in California history happened this decade

 Wildfires worsened in California in recent years, with hotter temperatures and dry conditions often combining with high winds to create a longer fire season with more destructive blazes.
-Scientists linked the worsening fires across the Western U.S. to climate change.
+Scientists have linked the worsening fires across the western US to climate change.

 Among the five largest wildfires in the fire-prone state, four happened this decade alone.
 The largest ever in the state, the Mendocino complex fire of July 2018, blazed through nearly half a million acres.

-“I’ve been in the fire service for over 30 years, and I’m horrified at what I’ve seen,” Cal Fire officer Jerry Fernandez told HuffPost in October 2017 amid the Tubbs fire in Napa and Sonoma, which killed 22 people and turned block after block of houses in Santa Rosa to ash.
+“I’ve been in the fire service for over 30 years, and I’m horrified at what I’ve seen,” California fire officer Jerry Fernandez told HuffPost in October 2017 amid the Tubbs fire in Napa and Sonoma, which killed 22 people and turned block after block of houses in Santa Rosa to ash.

 Six Category 5 hurricanes tore through the Atlantic region in the past four years

-The scientific community — including experts at the NOAA — has long warned that man-made climate change influences extreme weather events.
-Scientists found that climate change has likely increased the intensity of hurricanes, particularly in the North Atlantic region, albeit not the frequency of the storms.
+The scientific community – including experts at the US government’s National Oceanic and Atmospheric Administration (NOAA) – has long warned that man-made climate change influences extreme weather events.
+Scientists found that climate change has likely increased the intensity of hurricanes, particularly in the north Atlantic region, albeit not the frequency of the storms.

 The previous decade of the 2000s also saw a high number of Category 5 storms, including Hurricane Katrina in 2005.
 However, this decade had the most consecutive years of Category 5 hurricanes, with the catastrophic-sized storms hitting each of the past four years.